 Decisions are based on what the ADA law requires.

-Approved parking accommodations will be reviewed periodically with ADAPTS and EHS to determine current needs.
+Approved parking accommodations will be reviewed periodically with Disability Services and EHS to determine current needs.

 When the person who receives the parking accommodation leaves campus, the accommodation is canceled.
 If the accommodation involves a specific stall (in a specific location) PTS will determine the appropriate designation and usage of the stall.